Documentation

 contextsync upgrade

-Pro unlocks unlimited tools, permanent memory, and cloud sync.
+Pro unlocks unlimited tools, permanent memory, cloud sync, and up to 3 devices.

 contextsync activate <license-key>